Paranormal Activity 3: Critical response

 On Rotten Tomatoes, the film has an approval rating of 67%, based on reviews from 123 critics, with an average rating of 6.1/10.
 The website's consensus is, "While the jolts and thrills are undeniably subject to the diminishing returns that plague most horror sequels, Paranormal Activity 3 is a surprisingly spine-tingling treat."
 Metacritic gives the film a weighted average score of 59 out of 100, based on reviews from 25 critics, indicating "mixed or average reviews".
 CinemaScore polls reported that the average grade moviegoers gave the film was a "C+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film a single star out of four, stating that "the appeal has worn threadbare", but predicted that the film would fare well at the box office nevertheless.
 Kim Newman of Empire gave it 3 out of 5, writing, "If you don't expect innovation from a part three, then this won't disappoint: it may be hokey, but the scares still work."

 Home media

 Paranormal Activity 3 was released on DVD/Blu-ray and video on demand/pay-per-view on January 24, 2012, and includes an unrated director's cut, "lost tapes" (deleted scenes), theatrical version, and digital copy.
+In January 2012, the first three films in the series were edited in chronological order and released as a single film on digital platforms under the title Paranormal Activity: The Chronology.
 A one-disc theatrical version of the movie was released on DVD on February 14, 2012.
 The film grossed $3.6 million in home sales.